usnistgov/TIG-Stage/sp800-63c/sec10_usability.md

 * Provide users with clear and usable ways (e.g., visual assurance) to determine the authenticity of the transacting  parties (e.g., RPs, IdPs, and brokers).
 This will also help to alleviate user concern over leaving one domain for another, especially if the root domain changes (e.g., .gov to .com).
 For example, display the URL of the IdP so that the user can verify that they are not being phished by a malicious site.

 * Provide users with clear information, including visual cues, regarding implicit logins and explicit logouts.
-Depending on the implementation, logging into a RP with an IdP account may authenticate users to both the IdP and RP.
+Depending on the implementation, logging into an RP with an IdP account may authenticate users to both the IdP and RP.
 Users may not realize that ending their session with the RP will not necessarily end their session with the IdP; users will need to explicitly "log out" of the IdP.
 Users require clear information to remind them if explicit logouts are required to end their IdP sessions.